 Excellent musicianship and artistic creativity and expression are the key elements of the Portland Piano Lab’s approach for teen students.
 Depending on their musical goals and interests, teen students may choose to:

 - Play any piano style, including rock/pop, blues, ragtime, jazz, New Age or classical

 - Learn how to improvise

 - Learn how to compose music or write songs

 - Learn how to play lead sheets (melody and chord symbols)

 - Improve important musical skills such as keyboard technique and reading, rhythm, ear and practicing skills

-Lessons for teens are 45 or 60 minutes long.
-Highly motivated students should take 60 minute lessons.
+Lessons for teens are 30 or 45 minutes long.
 Students may begin at any time of year.